Belief Acquisition as Stochastic Filtering: A General Setting for Filtering

 Thus what is needed is an algorithm for computing (an approximation of) the empirical belief $\lambda x. \breve{\mu}_n^{(l)}(h_n^{(l)}, x)$, for $l = 1, \ldots, p$ and all $n \in \mathbb{N}_0$.
 This is achieved by combining Algorithm~\ref{algo:cf} and Algorithm~\ref{algo:ff} in the obvious way to give the factored conditional filter that is Algorithm~\ref{algo:fcf}.
 (This is the basic version of the factored conditional filter.)
-This is normally used in conjunction with Algorithm~\ref{algo:spf}: Algorithm~\ref{algo:fcf} is applied to the space $Y$ which is a product space $\prod_{i=1}^m Y_i$ and Algorithm~\ref{algo:spf} is applied to the parameter space $X$.
-With the factored conditional filter, it is possible, for applications with the appropriate structure, to accurately track states in high-dimensional spaces and estimate parameters of the transition and observation models.
+With the factored conditional filter, it is possible, for applications with the appropriate structure, to accurately track states in high-dimensional spaces and estimate parameters.

-There is also a particle version of Algorithm~\ref{algo:fcf}.
-This is given in Algorithm~\ref{algo:fcpf} below and is called the factored conditional particle filter.